Mahisachin/BankingSystem/README.md

 # BankingSystem
-Banking system using java swing
+Banking system using java swing java
+And MySql for storing user data